cheetahxs/V2X-ATCT/README.md

 ## Quick Start

-You can run the program to generate the scenario.
+You can run the program to generate the scenario, or use visual graphic operation.

 ```shell
 $ python V2X-ATCT/target_tracking/Generate_scenes.py --save_path ${save_path} --scene_num ${scene_num}